david-pawar/DavidsBookStore/DavidsBookStore/README.txt

 write code for dropdown button, dropdown was not working, searched bootstrap dropdown and got the solutions changed dropdown with content management

+new project option is showing, it was not showing because application was running.